Fishing industry in China: Over reporting

-In 2001, the fisheries scientists Reg Watson and Daniel Pauly expressed concerns in a letter to Nature that China was over reporting its catch from wild fisheries in the 1990s.
-They said that made it appear that the global catch since 1988 was increasing annually by 300,000 tonnes, whereas it was really shrinking annually by 350,000 tonnes.
-Watson and Pauly suggested this may be related to Chinese policies where state entities that monitored the economy were also tasked with increasing output.
-Also, until more recently, the promotion of Chinese officials was based on production increases from their own areas.
+In 2001, fisheries scientists Reg Watson and Daniel Pauly expressed concerns in a letter to Nature that China had overreported its catch from wild fisheries during the 1990s.
+They said that made it appear that the global catch since 1988 was increasing annually by 300,000 tonnes, whereas instead it was shrinking annually by 350,000 tonnes.
+Watson and Pauly suggested this may be related to state entities tasked with increasing output.
+Until more recently, Chinese officials were promoted was based on production increases from their own areas.

 China disputed this claim.
 The official Xinhua News Agency quoted Yang Jian, director general of the Agriculture Ministry's Bureau of Fisheries, as saying that China's figures were "basically correct".
 However, the FAO accepted there were issues with the reliability of China's statistical returns, and for a period treated data from China, including the aquaculture data, apart from the rest of the world.

 Illegal, unreported and unregulated fishing (IUU)

-Chinese commercial fishing fleet is responsible for more illegal, unreported and unregulated fishing (IUU) fishing than that of any other nation.
-The overcapitalization of the Chinese fishing fleet has exacerbated traditional concerns about IUU.
-From modernization through 2008 China reduced the capacity of their fishing fleet, since 2008 there has been a rapid increase in capacity linked to the rise of the People's Armed Forces Maritime Militia and subsidies given by regional and local governments to fishing companies to upgrade vessels and expand capacity.
-The other factors leading to the increase in China's fishing fleet are the implementation of the BeiDou navigation/communication system and paramilitary training given to Chinese fishermen.
+China is claimed to be responsible for more illegal, unreported and unregulated (IUU) fishing than any other nation.
+The overcapitalization of the Chinese fishing fleet has exacerbated concerns about IUU.
+From modernization through 2008 China reduced the capacity of its fishing fleet.
+After 2008 capacity increase rapidly, linked to the rise of the People's Armed Forces Maritime Militia and subsidies given by regional and local governments to fishing companies to upgrade vessels.
+Other factors leading to the increase in China's fishing fleet include the BeiDou navigation/communication system and paramilitary training given to Chinese fishermen.